thachp/use-cqrs/README.md

 # useCQRS

 useCQRS is a React hooks library for applying Command and Query Responsibility Segregation (CQRS) design pattern and Single Responsibility Principle (SRP) in frontend development.
-It consists of three react hooks: useCommand(), useQuery(), and useEvent().
+It consists of two react hooks: useCommand() and useQuery().

 -   Use the useCommand() hook to do something.
 -   Use the useQuery() hook to ask for something.
--   Use the useEvent() hook to react to what has been done.

 ## Motivations